batjko/gql2sql/README.md

 ## GraphQL and Sequelize

 GraphQL is used as an efficient *abstraction layer* to read from or write to the MSSQL database, based on pre-defined data *schemas*.
-You retrieve only what you query for, parameterized and fast.
+Unlike with REST APIs, with GraphQL you retrieve only what you query for, parameterized and fast.
 The response is always valid JSON, which makes working with the returned data very easy in most languages.

-Behind the scenes, the SQL endpoints are managed by the **Sequelize** ORM, in order to abstract away from manually constructed SQL statements.
+Behind the scenes, the SQL endpoints are managed by the [**Sequelize** ORM](http://docs.sequelizejs.com/), in order to abstract away from manually constructed SQL statements.
 Sequelize takes care of security, data type validations and transaction management when accessing the SQL back-end.

 Using GraphQL, the API Service is also secure from SQL Injection, as no direct SQL will be used by the clients making API calls.